Cross-neutralising: Probing for joint encoding of linguistic information in multilingual models: Methods

 \section{Methods}

 \paragraph{Probing methods} We use the 25 language-level probing tasks from \citet{choenni2020does} and adapt their paired language evaluation set-up using the same 7 typologically diverse language pairs: 1.
 (Russian, Ukrainian), 2.
 (Danish, Swedish), 3.
 (Czech, Polish), 4.
 (Portuguese, Spanish), 5.
 (Hindi, Marathi), 6.
 (Macedonian, Bulgarian), 7.
 (Italian, French).
-For each language, we retrieve 10K input sentences from the Tatoeba corpora \footnote{Tatoeba corpora available at: https://tatoeba.org} and annotate them with the WALS feature value for the corresponding language and probing task $\tau_i$.
-The 25 features we probe for span a wide range of linguistic properties pertaining to lexical, morphological and syntactic structure, classified under the following codes and categories\footnote{For full feature names see Appendix \ref{app:features} Table \ref{app:tablenames}, for descriptions see: https://wals.info/}: \texttt{[37A, 38A, 45A, 47A, 51A]} (Nominal categories), \texttt{[70A, 71A, 72A, 79A, 79B]} (Verbal categories), \texttt{[81A, 82A, 83A, 85A, 86A, 87A, 92A, 93A, 95A, 97A, 143F, 144D, 144J]} (Word order) and \texttt{[115A, 116A]} (Simple clauses).
+For each language, we retrieve 10K input sentences from the Tatoeba corpora\footnote{Tatoeba corpora available at: https://tatoeba.org} and annotate them with the WALS feature value for the corresponding language and probing task $\tau$.
+The 25 features we probe for span a wide range of linguistic properties pertaining to lexical, morphological and syntactic structure, classified under the following codes and categories\footnote{For full feature names see Appendix \ref{app:details} Table \ref{app:tablenames}, for descriptions see: https://wals.info/}: {[37A, 38A, 45A, 47A, 51A]} (Nominal), {[70A, 71A, 72A, 79A, 79B]} (Verbal), {[81A, 82A, 83A, 85A, 86A, 87A, 92A, 93A, 95A, 97A, 143F, 144D, 144J]} (Word order) and {[115A, 116A]} (Simple clauses).
 See Table \ref{tab:taskexample} for an example of a probing task.

-For each language pair, we use the first language for training and the second for testing\footnote{For more details on the probing tasks and training set-up the reader is referred to \citet{choenni2020does}.}.
+For each pair, we use the first language for training and the second for testing.
 Note that not all features have annotations for all languages, in which case we omit the language from the task.
-Thus, given that a feature covers $n$ language-pairs, we train on $n \times 10K$ sentences from the training languages.
+Thus, given that a feature covers $n$ language-pairs, we train the probing classifier on $n \times 10K$ sentences from all of the training languages.
 Following \citet{choenni2020does}, we use a one-layer MLP with 100 hidden units, ReLU activation, and an output layer that uses the softmax function to predict the feature values.
 The parameters of the sentence encoder are frozen during training such that all learning can be ascribed to the probing classifier $P_{\tau}$.
 We then use $P_{\tau}$ to predict the feature values for the $n\times 10K$ test sentences.
+For more details of the training regime, see Appendix \ref{app:details}.